coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

 HINT: also do this in your crouton chroots

-## Tweak for xterm paste on chromebook
+## Middleclick paste for xterm on chromebook crouton X11 chroot

 I rewired 'shift-backspace' to paste in xterm, by putting this script into `middleclick.sh`: